 Typically athletes won’t be able to tolerate the amount of food and fluid that is recommended for optimal performance.
 So training the gut should be done in training, starting at a level where the athlete has no GI distress, then slowly stepping up the amount ingested.

-The gut adapts quite quickly, so if there are no events on the horizon, training the gut can take a backseat to other goals such as fat loss.
-Although, it is best to start training the gut weeks or sometimes a couple of months out from the event so that you are primed to tolerate the amount of food and fluid required on the day.
+The gut adapts quite quickly.
+If there are no events on the horizon, training the gut can take a backseat to other goals such as fat loss.
+Although, it is best to start training the gut weeks or sometimes a couple of months out from the event.
+This helps ensure you are primed to tolerate the amount of food and fluid required on the day.